LiuYuancheng/DJI_Tello_Ctrl/README.md

 # DJI_Tello_Control [Drone Firmware Attack and Detection]

 **Program Design Purpose**: The objective of this cyber attack case study is to develop a workshop which use the terrain matching drone program and the firmware attestation algorithm introduced in paper [PAtt: Physics-based Attestation of Control Systems](https://www.usenix.org/system/files/raid2019-ghaeini.pdf)  for demonstrating the IoT/OT device firmware attack and the attack detection.
 The terrain matching drone is build by four distance sensors and DJI Tello Drone.
+The attack scenario will show Red team attack add in the malicious code in the firmware of the drone's Terrain contour generate unit, then mess up the drone's landing sequence and caused the drone crash happens.
+At the same time we will also show how the blue team defender use the PATT firmware attestation function to detect the firmware attack during the drone operation time and avoid the accident.

 **Attacker Vector** : Malicious Firmware Updates (OT), IoT Supply Chain Attacks